amarmer/JsonProperty/README.md

 It can be implemented using any C++ JSON library (which allows to parse and access JSON).
 As an example it is using a popular C++ JSON library "jsoncpp" https://github.com/open-source-parsers/jsoncpp (json.h and jsoncpp.cpp).

-Bellow is an example of how C++ JsonProperty can be used.

 Any class which needs to model JSON should be derived from Json::Data.

 Any member of the class which needs to bind JSON element should be declared like ```JsonProperty<type> m{key(jsonKey)};``` or for simplicity via macro ```JSON_PROPERTY(type, m, jsonKey)```.